skip to main content

 Data effective as of post date.
 Offers and availability may vary by location and are subject to change.

-Cox’s Internet Essential 100 and StraightUp Internet plans are decent options for affordable cable internet service.
+Cox’s Go Fast and StraightUp Internet plans are decent options for affordable cable internet service.
 Both plans have download speeds of at least 50 Mbps for around $50 per month, and they’ll be a great fit if you just want to send out emails or watch YouTube videos.

 Cox’s faster plans are more of a mixed bag.
-With download speeds of up to 250 Mbps, Internet Preferred 250 is going to be a decent starter plan for most households.
+With download speeds of up to 250 Mbps, Go Faster is going to be a decent starter plan for most households.
 For a mid-sized family of average internet users, we usually recommend an internet plan with download speeds between 100 to 300 Mbps.

-But if you want to upgrade, Cox’s other options are only a $79.99 500 Mbps and $99.99 1,000 Mbps plan.
-Both plans will be more than fast enough for a large household of frequent internet users, but compared to AT&T Fiber, neither is a great deal.
+But if you want to upgrade, Cox’s other options are an $89.99 500 Mbps plan, a $109.99 1,000 Mbps plan, and a new $149.99 2,000 Mbps plans.
+All three plans will be more than fast enough for a large household of frequent internet users, but compared to AT&T Fiber, none are a great deal.

-Still, Cox’s cable internet network has more consistent availability than AT&T’s DSL and fiber internet networks.
+Still, Cox’s cable internet network has more consistent availability than AT&T’s fiber internet networks.
 Whether you’re in Arizona or Louisiana, you’ll still get nearly all of Cox’s internet plans.
-But with AT&T, you might get AT&T Fiber or you might be stuck with a sub-100 Mbps DSL connection.
+But with AT&T, you might get AT&T Fiber—or not.

-Ultimately, we’d recommend Internet Preferred 250 for most Cox customers.
+Ultimately, we’d recommend Go Faster for most Cox customers.
 Although it’s not the fastest or most affordable mid-tier internet plan, it’ll still be fast enough for two- to four-person households that enjoy Netflix sessions or occasional video calls.

 Cox vs. AT&T installation